-- 1. Position the DIN rail so that the color-coded terminal blocks are easy to access for wiring after the controller is mounted. - 2.
-Pull out the DIN latch until it clicks once. - 3.
-Position the controller so that the top four tabs of the back channel rest on the DIN rail. - 4.
-Lower the controller against the DIN rail. - 5.
-Push in the DIN latch to engage the rail.
+1. Position the DIN rail for easy access to terminal blocks.

+- 2. Pull out the DIN latch until it clicks once. - 3.
+Place the controller on the DIN rail ensuring the top four tabs rest on it. - 4.
+Lower the controller against the rail and push in the DIN latch to secure it.